Updated September 22, 2023

-Differences Between Programming Languages vs Scripting Languages
+Differences Between Programming Languages and Scripting Languages

 So the obvious question arises is there any difference between Programming Languages and Scripting Languages?
 Yes, though they do some work, the way they perform the execution differs from compiler and interpreter.
-The system does not accept this HLL so the compiler helps us by converting these HLL into machine languages.
+The system does not accept this HLL, so the compiler helps us by converting these HLL into machine languages.
 These machine languages have a pseudo name of a binary language.
 Which is in the form of 0’s and 1’s?

-The interpreter does exactly the same functionality by compiling the HLL to Machine language but it does it line by line.
+The interpreter does the same functionality by compiling the HLL to Machine language, but it does it line by line.
 The interpreter does code compilation line by line, whereas the compiler does it simultaneously (in one chunk).

 Programming Languages vs Scripting Languages (Infographics)

-Key Differences Between Programming Languages vs Scripting Languages
+Key Differences Between Programming and Scripting Languages

 Programming Languages vs Scripting Languages Comparison Table